mattwarkentin/rmd-separate-reflists/README.md

 The easiest way to get these documents onto your computer would be to `git clone` this repository locally.
-To do this in a terminal, navigate to a conspicous directory and clone, like so:
+To do this in a terminal, navigate to a conspicuous directory and clone, like so:

     # Home directory
     cd ~